MicrosoftDocs/power-automate-docs/articles/odata-filters.md

 Now, whenever an item in your SharePoint list (source) changes, your flow triggers and either inserts a new item or updates an existing item in your Azure SQL database (destination).

->[AZURE.NOTE]Your flow is not triggered when an item is deleted from the source.
+>[AZURE.NOTE]Your flow isn't triggered when an item is deleted from the source.
 If this is an important scenario, consider adding a separate column that indicates when an item is no longer needed.

 ## Learn more

 Use [data operations](data-operations.md) in your flows.